lcsystems/kvtransaction/README.md

 ## TODO

-- Bugfixing
+- Fix issues listed above

 - Remove debug logging from release version when finished developing

+## TBD

 - kvtransaction

         - TBD: Add parameters maxspan, maxpause, maxevents, force_update

         - TBD: Add handling for optional fields status, tag, end_time

+        - TBD: Setting mvlist=f only writes the latest event to the kv store

+        - TBD: mvdedup also deduplicates already stored entries

-- outputkvtransaction
+- kvtransactionoutput

-        - Not all parameters are implemented/working at the moment (see comments in code)
+        - TBD: Not all parameters are implemented/working at the moment (see comments in code)

-        - Add checksumming too to prevent events from contributing multiple times
+        - TBD: Add checksumming too to prevent events from contributing multiple times

 ## Installation

-- Installation on Search Heads as usual
+- Installation on Search Heads as usual (ensure the app folder is named "SA-kvtransaction")

 - Create collections as needed containing the mandatory fields _time, duration, event_count, _hashes